MJmaolu/DVGfinder/README.md

 python3 DVGfinder_v3.py -fq example_sarscov2.fastq -t probability_threshold_to_filter_as_realsDVGs -n number_of_process
 ```

 4. Wait and your results will appear in the 'FinalReports' directory.
-Also an html report will open in your default browser.
+In addition, an html report will open in your default browser.

 <!-- CONTACT -->